 This is an (exaggerated) example of poor style.
 Both the ‘Hey’ and the lack of name of the person being addressed are unacceptably informal for email to staff, as is the lack of any sign-off.
 In terms of the content of the email, missing a tutorial would be something that you ask permission for, rather than just informing, and of course permission would only be granted for a genuine serious reason.
 Also, most staff work on multiple modules so including the module code would be helpful.

-There is lots of advice online; here are a few pages with sensible suggestions:
+There is lots of advice online; here are some pages with sensible suggestions:

 Back to top